Presenteeism: Workaholism

 Those who exhibit workaholism tend to demonstrate higher levels of presenteeism.
 As defined by Schaufeli, Bakker, van der Heijden, and Prins, workaholics tend to work excessively and compulsively, and they are internally motivated to work to an excessive extent.
 In addition to their high levels of presenteeism, Schaufeli et al. discovered that workaholics also displayed the highest burnout and lowest happiness levels relative to other groups who were not defined as workaholics.

 Performance-based self-esteem

 Performance-based self-esteem (PBSE) has also been considered another antecedent of presenteeism.
 This term describes the idea that individuals' self-esteem may depend on their performance.
-Employees who demonstrate high levels of this construct have to prove their worth while on the job.
+Employees who demonstrate high levels of this construct have to prove their worthwhileness on the job.
 Love et al. found that PBSE positively predicted presenteeism; however, the authors also discovered that the relationship between PBSE and presenteeism was strengthened when workers experienced high physical and psychological work demands.
 This finding suggested that demanding work environments could interact with employees' overambitious work styles, which could result in over-performance and increased levels of presenteeism.